makkinga/kessing/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behaviour
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See an error

 **Expected behaviour**
 A clear and concise description of what you expected to happen.